Amine-Smahi/Xamarin.Components-Architecture/README.md

 ## So what is component-based architectures

 Component-based architecture focuses on the decomposition of the design into individual functional or logical components that represent well-defined communication interfaces containing methods, events, and properties.
-It provides a higher level of abstraction and divides the problem into sub-problems, each associated with component partitions.

 The primary objective of component-based architecture is to ensure component reusability.
 A component encapsulates functionality and behaviors of a software element into a reusable and self-deployable binary unit.

 ## But what is a Component?

 A component is a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface.

-A component is a software object, intended to interact with other components, encapsulating certain functionality or a set of functionalities.
-It has an obviously defined interface and conforms to a recommended behavior common to all components within an architecture.

 ## Xamarin ?